holdmypotion/React-Theme-Swticher/README.md

 Let's break it down

-1. The GlobalStyle constant defines base styles that are generally defined in index.css file.
+1. The GlobalStyle constant defines the base styles that are generally defined in index.css file.
-2. The component Layout has two constants, darkTheme and lightTheme and we'll be just creating a toggle button to switch between the two.
+2. The Layout component has two constants, darkTheme and lightTheme and we'll be creating a toggle button to switch between the two.
 Using the same strategy, you can create as many themes as you would like.
-3. Next we are fetching the currentTheme from the globalContext
+3. Next we are fetching the currentTheme from the globalContext.
-4. The switch case statement populates the "theme" variable which is later passes into the ThemeProvider component provided by styled-components.
+4. The switch case statement populates the "theme" variable which is later passed into the ThemeProvider component provided by styled-components.

 # Creating the styles for the home page

-I like to divide my styled-component on the bases of pages.
+I like to divide my styled-components on the basis of pages.
 As some of the styles are common among the pages, I also create a globalStyles.js file to define those.

 ```jsx
 // globalStyles.js